SoftUni-Internal/interactive-content/EN/00-Exam/03-Problem-04.md

 [hints]
 [hint]
 Note that the individual price of each cocktail is the length of its name.
 If the price for an order is an odd number, apply the discount.
-Calculate the price for each order and add them to the total.
+Calculate the price for each order and add it to the total.
 [/hint]
 [hint]
 If you reach the desired profit before receiving the "Party!" command, print the correct output.